mWater/ui-builder/README.md

 ## Outstanding issues
 - How to create context-specific palette for deep objects? (search tree and get created context vars)

 - How does filtering work?
 How to gather filters *before* rendering other parts when they have a default value?
 - Maybe store widget instance state separate from widget instance?
 Allow widget to manipulate?
 Easy state capturing?

+- How do required fields get enforced?
+Is it a widget resposibility or a table responsibility?